-In succession, Todd Frazier (2015 at Great American Ball Park), Giancarlo Stanton ('16 at Petco Park), Aaron Judge ('17 at Marlins Park) and Bryce Harper (’18 at Nationals Park) validated the tweaked Derby format with epically entertaining performances featuring buzzer beaters and frantic feats of strength.
+In recent Derbies, we’ve seen Todd Frazier (2015 at Great American Ball Park), Giancarlo Stanton ('16 at Petco Park), Aaron Judge ('17 at Marlins Park) and Bryce Harper (’18 at Nationals Park) validate the use of timed rounds with epically entertaining performances featuring buzzer beaters and frantic feats of strength.
 And the 2019 semifinals slugfest between Vladimir Guerrero Jr. and Joc Pederson -- before Alonso wound up beating Guerrero in the finals -- was an all-timer.

 How are the seeds decided?